-A bearish rectangle pattern is commonly seen after a very sharp fall in prices in down-trend representing a small pause in prices.
-It is a continuation pattern therefore shows that price is likely to continue in its direction after the completion of the pattern .
+Bearish Rectangle Pattern in Forex mostly appears after a very sharp fall in prices in down-trend representing a small pause in prices.
+It is a bearish continuation pattern .

 Let’s start with the illustration below;

 - To determine the target point, measure the distance between the support line and the resistance line i.e the height of the rectangle and project same distance downwards.

 Let;s take a look at the AUDNZD, 4-Hour chart below;

 So the Profit target is got by measuring the height of rectangle (H) and projecting that same distance (H) downwards as shown in the chart above.

-How long you should hold an open position, is a personal thing for all traders.
+How long you can hold an open position in forex, is a personal thing for all traders.
 The decision is all yours.
 You know what your goals are as a trader, the kind of strategy you use to trade.
 All this starts from what you are? and What you want?
 If I am to answer,...